-The Warren G. Harding Presidential Dollar represented the first release of the series for 2014 and the 29th release of the series overall.
+The Warren G. Harding Presidential Dollar (Buy on eBay) represented the first release of the series for 2014 and the 29th release of the series overall.
 Following the earlier decision of the Treasury Department, the coins were not released for general circulation, but only available within numismatic products.

 Before becoming President Warren G. Harding attended Iberia College and became a newspaper publisher, teacher, and insurance salesman.
 He served as an Ohio state senator, Ohio lieutenant governor, and United States Senator.
 He won the election for president with an unprecedented 60% of the popular vote.
 He served as President for only two years before he passed away.